 Getting to Carson City Railroad Museum

 Nevada State Railroad Museum Carson City, Nevada.
 Hours: Open Thursday through Monday 9:00 a.m – 4:30 p.m.
-Admission is only $6.00 for adults.
+Admission is only a few dollars.
 Age 17 and under free admission.